Summer is quickly approaching, and you know what that means—no school, pool parties, family vacations, and a whole lot of sunscreen.

 The latter is especially important for protection from harmful ultraviolet rays that could cause skin cancer.
 One in five Americans will develop some form of skin cancer in their lifetime, according to the American Academy of Dermatology.
 To help reduce your chances of skin cancer–or even just a sun burn–check out these tips from CNN and the AAD about protecting your skin in the hot summer heat.

 How Much to Wear

 Most people only apply 25-50% of what they should apply.
 So how much is enough?
-It is recommended that you use a minimum of SPF 30 and choose a sunscreen labeled to be water resistant.
+It’s recommended that you use a minimum of SPF 30 and choose a sunscreen labeled to be water resistant.
 A general rule for amount to apply is one ounce (the size of a shot glass) for your body and a teaspoon for your face.
 However, dermatologists encourage being generous with sunscreen application, and reapplying every two hours.
-Any skin that is not covered by clothing should be effectively coated with sunscreen.
+Any skin that isn’t covered by clothing should be effectively coated with sunscreen.

 When to Wear